haileytapia/portfolio/Other.md

 # Other
 {: .no_toc }

-I created the following content as personal and academic projects.
+I created the following content for personal and academic projects.
 {: .fs-6 : .fw-300 }

 - TOC